About Us

 The Giving Tree

-The Giving Tree Donor Recognition – As visitors enter the main lobby of the Louis Bromfield Visitor Education Center, they will see a beautiful bronze tree with leaves of bronze, silver, and gold surrounded by acorns and foundation stones.
+The Giving Tree Donor Recognition – As visitors enter the Library of the Louis Bromfield Visitor Education Center, they will see a beautiful bronze tree with leaves of bronze, silver, and gold surrounded by acorns and foundation stones.
 You can create a permanent memorial by recognizing someone on the Malabar Giving Tree.
 Each leaf and stone is engraved as specified by the donor.
 Other recognition requests are accepted, based on the donation amount.
 All donations are accepted at any amount.

 • Supporter-$250-$499- A Bronze Leaf on the Malabar Giving Tree